How to Make a Roux? The Ultimate Guide

 Une casserole en acier inoxydable posée sur la cuisinière contient du beurre fondu et un monticule de farine au centre, prêt à être mélangé.

-• Cook for 1 to 2 minutes for a white roux, 5 to 6 minutes for a brown roux, stirring constantly: the mixture should remain clear, without browning.
+• Cook for 1 to 2 minutes for a white roux up to 8 to 15 minutes for a brown roux, stirring constantly: the mixture should remain clear, without browning. (see more about the 3 types of roux in the article)

-Un fouet en métal mélangeant un roux jaune dans une casserole en acier inoxydable sur une cuisinière électrique.
+Un fouet en métal qui mélange un roux jaune dans une casserole en acier inoxydable sur une cuisinière électrique.

 • Use right away as the base for your sauce by gradually whisking in cold milk or broth.